cedws/concrete-ubuntu/README.md

 # concrete-ubuntu
 A small UEFI + Secure Bootable Ubuntu image built entirely in Docker.
 This was mostly an experiment to see if OS images could be built reasonably without heavy and slow solutions like Packer.

 Building images inside Docker requires a few tricks detailed in [my blog post](https://cedwards.xyz/building-os-images-in-docker/).
-You may also be interested in [xr](https://github.com/cedws/xr) - a work in progress new tool for image building.

 ## Features
 * Built entirely in Docker